TrentonBush/air_quality/readme.md

 Here are the physics of why this happens.
 The sensor contains a resistor whose resistance changes with temperature in a known way.
 By passing current through that resistor and measuring the resistance, the sensor can calculate temperature.
 But there is a problem here: passing current through a resistor produces heat.
 Thus the act of measurement changes the temperature of the thing being measured!
 Again, I thought this complexity was accounted for by the OEM, whether in device design or calibration factors or something.
 And I'm sure it is to some extent.
 But not entirely!

 The temperature sensor I used gives you the option of oversampling - taking the average of a burst of up to 16 measurements over a few milliseconds.
 This reduces variance by averaging out random fluctuations.
-But it increases bias by dumping 16x more heat into the sensor.
-Which do the end users of the data prefer?
+But it increases bias by dumping 16x more heat into the sensor, producing the aforementioned 0.2 °C temp rise.
+Which option do the end users of the data prefer?

 ## TimescaleDB is nifty for time series (surprise!)